 Purchasing a Second-hand Vehicle via a Private Sale

-This is the scenario that you have to be particularly careful of because it is here that certain unscrupulous individuals may be attempting to sell a vehicle that they do not even own in the first place.
-It is therefore essential to ensure that you are shown all of the original documentation.
-Copies are not acceptable.
-The most important thing of all is to match the seller's identification with the owner's identification as shown on the vehicle's documentation.
+This is the scenario where you have to be particularly careful, as some unscrupulous individuals may attempt to sell a vehicle they don’t truly own.
+Always see the ORIGINAL documentation — copies are not acceptable.
+The most important thing is to match the seller’s identification with the owner’s details shown on the vehicle’s registration and ensure there are no embargoes or unpaid fines as verified by the official DGT vehicle report.

 Documentation You Should Expect From The Seller

-You, the buyer, should also provide, a “Solicitud de Transmisión de Vehículos” (transfer of ownership document) which can be downloaded from the Dirección General de Tráfico (DGT) website.
-The form is provided in duplicate and a copy should be kept by both the buyer and the seller.
+You, the buyer, should also provide a “Solicitud de Transmisión de Vehículos” (transfer of ownership document), which can be downloaded from the DGT website.
+The form is provided in duplicate and a copy should be kept by both buyer and seller.

 Registering the Change of Ownership

-The simplest way of doing this is for both the buyer and seller to visit the offices of the Jefatura de Tráfico with a copy of the sales invoice and the ownership transferred deed.
-If done independently, it is important that within 15 days, you, the buyer can provide the seller with positive proof that the sale and transfer have been officially recorded.
+The simplest way of doing this is for both the buyer and seller to visit the offices of the Jefatura de Tráfico with a copy of the sales invoice and the ownership transfer deed.
+If done independently, within 15 days you, the buyer, must provide the seller with positive proof (such as a stamped Tráfico slip) that the transfer has been officially recorded.

 When all is said and done, the buyer must ensure that the appropriate authorities are fully notified of the transfer of ownership of the vehicle within 30 days of the actual sale.
-For the avoidance of doubt you should make sure that you take the following documentation with you:
+For the avoidance of doubt, you should bring:

 Can a Non-Resident Buy A Car In Spain?

 This is something that many foreigners ask when they are classed as non-resident.
-Legally non-residents can purchase a car in Spain but you will have to prove your residency status before you will be eligible to buy one.
+Legally, non-residents can purchase a car in Spain, but you will need to prove both address and NIE before being eligible to register the car.
+Acceptable proof includes: recent empadronamiento, utility bill, public deed, or one-year lease agreement.

 Find out more about buying a car in Spain as a non-resident.